oholiab/puppet-git/README.markdown

 * *svn* if true the git-svn package will also be installed
 * *gui* if true the git-gui package will also be installed

-## To set up git for a user

-This basically sets the users name and email as git global variables, and should allow them to just use git.
-The username should be a valid user account.

-With default settings just use:

-    git::user{'username':}

-Otherwise using parameters:

-    git::user{'username':
-     user_name  => 'Some User',
-     user_email => 'someuser@example.org',
-    }

-### Parameters

-* *user_name* sets the user's name to the specified string, and not the default of `${name} on ${fqdn}`, where fqdn is the fully qualified domain name as discovered by facter.
-* *user_email* sets the user's email address to the specified string, and not the default of `${name}@${fqdn}`, where fqdn is the fully qualified domain name as discovered by facter.

 ## To specify a git repository

 This will clone a git repository from a vaild git URI to a specified path on the target server.
 It is **strongly** recommended that *read-only* git URIs are used.
 If no source is given, the target path will simply be initialised as a git repository.